jeancharlesx64/bmi-calculator/README.md

 # BMI Calculator - SPTech

-BMI calculator created at SPTech School during the algorithms class on April 24, 2024.
+BMI calculator created at SPTech School during the algorithms class on Feb 24, 2024.

 ## How to use